Catkin can run C++ unit tests using

 using

-tags in
+<test_depend> tags in

-file.
+your package's package.xml file.
 At a minimum, C++ packages typically depend

-and Python packages typically depend on python-nose
+on gtest and Python packages typically depend on python-nose.
+All

-and <exec_depend>
+<build_depend> and <exec_depend>

 are